mckinnondave/Graigslist/planning/user-requirements.md

 Admin:

-[] As an admin, I should be able to create an account.
 [] Given I'm an admin, I should be able to log in to my account.
 [] Given I'm logged in, I should see a "Post ad" button on the navbar.
 [] Given I'm logged in, I should see a "My listings" button that redirects to a "My listings" page.